raheelaahmed/guage-calculator/README.md

 This Guage calculator can do  more function that i was unable to do because of the time limit.
 It can do Following and so much more:

-* calculation for circle shaped projects.
+* Calculations for circle shaped projects.
 * It can calculate decrese or increase of the stiches for the projects.
 * It can do calculation for pre defined different sizes.
 * It can calculte how many rows of increasing or decreasing you need to get you desired project width and height.
-* it Can do calulation for hats as well.
+* It Can do calulation for hats as well.